heitmeih/cs4090-assignment-4/REPORT.md

     assert sorted_tasks == expected_output
 ```

-The code worked as intended on the first try, so no additional refactoring was required.
+These additional tests showed that the code continued to function as intended, so no refactoring was needed.

 ### Feature: Task Stats